Ashes in a Bottle Become Popular “Final Journey” For Deceased Loved Ones

 Biker Bob’s next stop was China Beach, circled in red here:

-He was discovered there by Caleb Harding and his girlfriend Bethany James during a surfing event.
+Caleb Harding and his girlfriend Bethany James discovered Biker Bob’s ashes in a bottle during a surfing event.

 Like Justin Bevis, Caleb Harding wanted to honor Maudine Previl’s wishes and help him onward.